dmbarbour/glas/glas-src/language-g0/README.md

 ### Negative Assertions.
 Rejected.

 I could design an assertions model that accepts only *failed* programs.
 Perhaps `reject [Test Code]`.
 But the interaction with compile-time effects seems awkward to explain.
 For now, sticking with positive `assert`.
 We can always write `assert [[Test Code] reject]`.

+### Aesthetic Annotations and Adjectives

+Currently, annotations are quite awkward to express in g0 language.
+Like this:

+        prog example-impl [...]
+        data example-anno [...]
+        prog example [[example-impl] example-anno p-anno-set apply]

+I'd prefer to have something closer to conventional annotations.
+Unfortunately, I don't have a great idea what this would look like in context of g0.